the lost israel of the SOVIET far east

 During your time in the region you'll also have the unique chance to meet with local rabbis and other representatives of the Jewish population, who will share with you their food, their stories and the secrets of their endangered culture.

-Dinner and overnight in Birobidzhan.
+Dinners and overnights in Birobidzhan.

 DAY 4 - Flight back home or transfer to further destinations